 The woman must place her weight on the ball of her foot in order to pivot as if on a fixed pin.
 But she does not pivot her whole body, she only pivots her lower body from the waist down.
 The waist is like the swivel that joins the upper body and the lower body.
 Since her torso is attached to his torso in the embrace, she needs to rotate her lower body sideways in order to move around him.
 This technique is known as dissociation.

 An experienced woman knows that a subtle twist of her torso by the man indicates and must result in a big rotation of her lower body.
 The man leads her by turning her torso slightly in the direction he wants her to move.
 On receiving the signal, she needs to swivel her hips and pivot her lower body in that direction.
-In this twisted posture she can place her right leg on his right, or her left leg on his left, while her torso remain attached to his torso in close embrace.
-The rotation of her hips needs not to be huge.
+In this twisted posture she can place her right leg on his right, or her left leg on his left, while her torso stays attached to his torso in close embrace.
+This hip rotation doesn't need to be very big.
 In most cases a 45° rotation of the hips will enable her to step to his side.
-In some cases, such as in molinete, gancho and back sacada, a greater rotation of the hips is required.
+In some cases, such as in molinete, gancho, and back sacada, a greater rotation of the hips is required.

-It is worth noting that dissociation is different from contra-body movement or CBM.
+It is worth noting that dissociation is different from contra body movement (CBM).
 CBM is turning the right side of the body towards a left moving leg or turning the left side of the body towards a right moving leg.
-But dissociation is turning the upper body without turning the lower body, or turning the lower body without turning the upper body.
+Dissociation, in contrast, is turning the upper body without turning the lower body, or turning the lower body without turning the upper body.
 Both are forms of dissociation.
 The former is not difficult to do, but the latter is hard and needs a lot of practice to master.
 When you practice disociation in front of a mirror, you should keep your torso facing the mirror still and swivel only your hips.
 You should not cheat by turning the torso instead of swiveling the hips.

-The rotation of her hips will cause her chest to roll side to side on his chest, generating a pleasant sensation know as the gear effect.
-The chest is the center of her attention through which everything, including intention, music interpretation, feeling and flirtation, is expressed and exchanged.
-The woman should not glue her torso to the man's torso but should let it roll while her hips are swiveling.
+In close embrace, the rotation of her hips will cause her chest to roll on his chest, generating a pleasant sensation know as the gear effect.
+The chests are where dancers' attentions are focused, from there everything, including intention, music interpretation, feeling, flirtation, etc., is expressed and exchanged.
+The woman should not glue her torso to the man's torso but should let it roll while her hips are rotating.
 With each swivel of the hips her chest rolls to one side on his torso.
 As she swivels her hips in the opposite drection, her chest rolls to the other side on his torso.

 The rolling of the chest must not be so conspicuous and abrupt as to cause discomfort.
 In most cases it is just a smooth transfer of weight from one breast to the other breast.
 She needs to make the transfer gentle, musical and comfortable.
 A novice woman who can't do dissociation either turns her whole body, causing the rupture of the embrace, or just crosses her legs without swiveling her hips, so her chest sticks to his torso and does not trundle.
 Tango is a dance in which the dancers interact and please each other with their bodies.
 An experienced woman knows how to use her body to comfort her partner, just like an experienced man knows how to display her feminine beauty (see Revealing her Beauty in Tango).
 Gear effect increases the sensual pleasure of the dance - a feature of the close-embrace tango that is missing in the open-embrace style.
 It is one of the things that make the two styles fundamentally different.